Atanda1/the-a-team/README.md

 #### How I built it
 It's currently still in the works, but a mobile app is been built with it's landing page on the web.

+The landing page is online here https://atanda1.github.io/thenewteam/

+And the mobile app prototype is on my team mate's repo https://github.com/Drgleave/newhome/